learning-at-home/lean_transformer/README.md

 - gradient checkpointing
 - multiple GPUs per peer
 - if aux peers have less ram, you can assign it to only parts of functionality, e.g. disable --upload_interval

+Training chronicles:
+  - 2021 Nov & early Dec - collecting the data, preparing the code
+  - 2021.12.17 - took a close look at data preprocessing, found several major bugs
+  - 2021.12.19 - tested volunteer starter code
+  - 2021.12.21-22 - started three initial peers: one on GCP, Pebblehost and one backup on a family homelab of one of the participants
+  - To be continued
 </details>